petrushinvs/mongodb-zabbix-templates-4.0/README.md

 ## How to install Mongos template

-Mongos template is used to collect the basic mongos server opcounters and notify if the instance is gone.
+Mongos template is used for collecting the basic mongos server opcounters and notify if the instance is gone.

 In case you run mongos instance on the same hardware with any mongodb instance and have the same hostname, user and pass Mongos template will use the Macros data from previously configured Mongo-DB template.
 You have to do only two steps to get Mongos template running.
 1. Navigate to hosts configuration in zabbix server and add Mongos template to host with mongos instance.